 On December 18, 2009, the Government of the Republic of Azerbaijan and the International Bank for Reconstruction and Development (the "IBRD") have agreed to lend a credit facility in the amount equivalent to USD 450,000 thousand in order to finance "Rail Trade and Transport Facilitation project of the Republic of Azerbaijan".
 The Project's original completion date of September 30, 2013 has been extended to December 31, 2017 on September 17, 2013.
+The Project's four month grace period for making last disbursement date has been ended on April 30, 2018.

 On June 27, 2013, the Government of the Republic of Azerbaijan and the IBRD agreed to restructure the Project by providing additional financing in the amount of USD 220,000 thousand and extending the closing date to December 31, 2017.
-The additional financing will be used for full replacement of power supply and signalling systems on the East-West Main Line.
+The additional financing was planned to be used for full replacement of power supply and signalling systems on the East-West Main Line.
+The IBRD and the Group agreed on cancellation as of May 17, 2018 the undisbursed credit line balance of USD 119,757 thousand and USD 128,350 thousand from the loan accounts "Rail Trade and Transport Facilitation Project - Loan No 7509-AZ" and "Rail Trade and Transport Facilitation Project - Loan No 8282-AZ".